sematext/docs/docs/logs/faq.md

 ### What are Logs App Alerts?

 Logs App alerts are based on full text search queries and filters.
-They trigger alert notifications when these query and filters meet a certain threshold condition in your logs - e.g. less than N matches in 5 minutes, more than M matches in 3 minutes, etc., or when search query detect *sudden changes* in the number/volume of matching logs - i.e., anomalies.
+They trigger alert notifications when the query and filters meet a certain threshold condition in your logs - e.g. less than N matches in 5 minutes, more than M matches in 3 minutes, etc., or when search query detects *sudden changes* in the number/volume of matching logs - i.e., anomalies.

 ### How to create Alerts in Logs App?

-Alerts are added by clicking bell icon located next to the Logs App input field.
-Enter query info.
-Alerts panel will expand and allow you to customize alert specific to that particular search query.
+Alerts are added by clicking the bell icon located next to the Logs App input field.
+Here you enter query info.
+The alerts panel will expand and allow you to customize alert specific to that particular search query.
 [Read more](../alerts/creating-logs-alerts.md)

 ### How to view Alert Rules?

-Click on Alert Icon located on the left navigation bar and then select Alert Rules.
+Click on the Alert Icon located in the left navigation and then select Alert Rules.

 <img alt="Alert Rules" src="/docs/images/logs/alert-rules.png" title="Alert Rules">